Boson sampling with ultracold atoms in a programmable optical lattice: Introduction

 In this article, we propose to use ultracold atoms in state-dependent optical lattices as a scalable architecture for boson sampling with hundreds of bosons.
 We also report on the experimental realization of the basic building block of the proposed boson-sampling machine, demonstrating the Hong-Ou-Mandel interference between two atoms trapped in state-dependent optical lattices.
 In our scheme, atoms cooled into their motional ground state play the role of identical bosons, while the lattice site as well as two internal atomic states serve as the bosonic modes.
 Distant modes, associated with different lattice sites, are brought together by state-dependent shift operations, which are realized with polarization-synthesized optical lattices \cite{Robens:2016pol,Robens:2017}.
 Modes that are spatially overlapped are coupled in pairs, by a combination of microwave and site-resolved optical pulses, realizing the analog of phase-programmable photonic quantum circuits \cite{Silverstone:2016,Russell:2017}.

-It should be mentioned that based on a similar motivation to establish a quantum advantage, other NISQ proposals alternative to photonic boson samplers have been put forward in the past years relying on trapped ions~\cite{Shen:2014,Chen:2022,Katz:2022}, superconducting circuits~\cite{Peropadre:2016}, and neutral atoms with microwave assisted tunneling~\cite{Muraleedharan:2019}.
+It should be mentioned that based on a similar motivation to establish a quantum advantage, other NISQ proposals alternative to photonic boson samplers have been put forward in the past years relying on trapped ions~\cite{Shen:2014,Chen:2023,Katz:2023}, superconducting circuits~\cite{Peropadre:2016}, and neutral atoms with microwave assisted tunneling~\cite{Muraleedharan:2019}.
+Furthermore, after the submission of this article, the first demonstration of boson sampling using ultracold atoms has been presented~\cite{Young:2023}, involving 180 atoms spread across 1000 sites in a tunnel-coupled optical lattice.
+This recent experiment beautifully demonstrates the potential of ultracold atoms to realize a large-scale boson sampling device, once arbitrarily programmable quantum circuits can be created.
+Such arbitrary quantum circuits could be produced either using programmable tweezer arrays~\cite{Young:2022} or with state-dependent potentials, as discussed in this article.